mollymori3/DSOR651_project/README.md

-# DSOR651_project
+# DSOR651 Final Project
-Final project for DSOR651
+The following content outlines the context of the final project.

 ## 1. Algorithm Purpose